 Most small business owners know next to nothing about credit card processing.
-Get a better understanding and have an advocate by your side by consulting a credit card processing expert.
-Not only can these professionals help debunk credit card processing myths, but their knowledge and relationship with processors can also help you get lower rates for your business.
+Gain a better understanding and an advocate by consulting a credit card processing expert.
+Not only can these professionals debunk credit card processing myths, but their knowledge and relationship with processors can also help you get lower rates for your business.

-Knowing insider information like this can help small business gain an edge with vendors, for instance, as leverage to attract lower rates.
+Knowing insider information like this can help small businesses gain an edge with vendors.

-"Businesses are under the false impression that they have to keep switching their credit card processor in order to see a savings," Livingston said.
-One reason is that when businesses try to call their current credit card processors to negotiate better rates, they'll get almost nowhere, he said.
+"Businesses are under the false impression that they have to keep switching their credit card processor in order to see a savings," Livingstone said.
+One reason is that when businesses call their current credit card processors to negotiate better rates, they'll get almost nowhere, he said.